Miss Universe Nepal 2020: Hosts and Performer

 Subeksha Khadka (Miss Nepal International 2012 and World Miss University Nepal 2017) was made the official host by national director Nagma Shrestha (Miss Nepal Earth 2012, Top 8 Finalist of Miss Earth 2012 and Nepal's first ever representative at Miss Universe 2017.
 Subeksha hosted everything from the Top 50 Announcement.
 As for the final, Rabi Rajkarnikar hosted the event with Subeksha Khadka.

 Shashwot Khadka was the performer for the Final Look of the 18 participants of Miss Universe Nepal 2020.

 Selection of Participants

 Applications for pageant started on 5 November and applications ended on 9 November.
-The official press presentation for Miss Universe Nepal 2020 was on 25 December 2020.
+The official press presentation for the pageant was on 25 December 2020.

 'The BBB (Brave, Bold and Beautiful) Crown'

-A new crown was to be used to award the winner of the pageant for the 2020 edition.
-The headwear is known as "The BBB (Brave, Bold and Beautiful) Crown" and was crafted by Apala Jewels.

-The crown is centered around three gems (Sapphire, Ruby and Diamond) that represent the all-inclusive platform and message of Miss Universe Nepal: Brave, Bold and Beautiful (BBB).
+The headwear known as "The BBB (Brave, Bold and Beautiful) Crown" and was crafted by Apala Jewels.The crown is centered around three gems (Sapphire, Ruby and Diamond) that represent the all-inclusive platform and message of Brave, Bold and Beautiful (BBB).
 The crown is worth NPR Rs.
 1,500,000 (US $12,700).